 Groundnut is a twining, herbaceous vine with ornate flowers and edible tubers.
 It grows in rich moist soils, usually along bodies of water.
 Grown as a garden ornamental or food crop, its tubers become large and numerous and compare favorably with potatoes.

-Height: Low Vine Blooms: July – August
+Height: Herbaceous Vine Blooms: July, August

 Siting: Moist to average, part sun to part shade.
 Tolerates average moisture and full sun.

 Deer Resistance: Low